Jordweinstein/campus-closet/technical_specs.md

 **1. App.js**
     **Overview**
     The application uses a NavigationContainer to manage navigation between different screens.
-It also integrates a StripeProvider for handling Stripe payments, and utilizes Firebase Authentication to manage user sessions.
-Additionally, Sentry is configured for error tracking.
+It also integrates a StripeProvider for handling Stripe payments and utilizes Firebase Authentication to manage user sessions.

     **Key Components and Libraries**
     1. React Navigation: Manages the navigation of the app through a stack navigator that includes screens for login, profile setup, and the main app interface.
     2. Firebase Authentication: Monitors and manages the user's authentication state.
     3. Stripe Provider: Configures Stripe with necessary credentials to handle payments and merchant interactions.
-    4. Sentry: Initialized for error tracking and monitoring, helping catch runtime errors and improve app stability.
-    5. Firebase Firestore: Used to fetch and store user data, such as profile completion status.
+    4. Firebase Firestore: Used to fetch and store user data, such as profile completion status.
-    6. React Native Paper Dates: Manages date inputs and translations, enhancing form functionalities.
+    5. React Native Paper Dates: Manages date inputs and translations, enhancing form functionalities.
-    7. AuthContext and ListingsProvider: Custom context providers that manage user data and listing data across the app.
+    6. AuthContext and ListingsProvider: Custom context providers that manage user data and listing data across the app.

     **Functionalities and Flow**
     - AppContainer